Laurent Jean François Truguet: French Revolutionary Wars

 On his return to France in 1789, he was sent to Brest in 1790 to take the command of a frigate there intended for a mission that was, in the end, rendered unnecessary by the course of events.
 He then made a trip in England for there to complete his naval education.
-Made capitaine de vaisseau on 1 January 1792, he was promoted as early as the following July to the rank of rear admiral, commanding the French naval forces in the Mediterranean from his flagship Tonnant.
+Promoted to ship-of-the-line captain on 1 January 1792, he was promoted again as early as July 1793 to counter admiral, commanding the French naval forces in the Mediterranean from his flagship Tonnant.
 He bombarded the Savoyard cities of Nice, Villefranche and Oneglia, while Anne-Pierre, marquis de Montesquiou-Fézensac's troops occupied the Duchy of Savoy.
 That same year he and his fleet participated in the French expedition to Sardinia; he was moving to bombard Cagliari, when mutiny broke out among disembarking French troops which obliged him to sail to the beaches and reembark them.

 Passing Corsica, he was received by the Bonaparte family and began a romance with Elisa Bonaparte, a sister of Napoleon; this led to close relations with the Bonaparte family which he would retain to his death.
 On his return to Toulon in March 1793, he went to Paris, where he got the government to adopt a maritime penal code, that would prevent many future insurrections and mutinies but still provoke much discontent in France's naval bases.
 He was discharged at the end of 31 May that year and imprisoned at the time of the publication of the law of suspects, but was liberated on 9 Thermidor (27 July).

 He was promoted vice admiral in 1795 and minister of the Navy by the French Directory from November 1795 to July 1797.
 During his two years in this ministry, he reestablished discipline and order in France's harbours and arsenals, recalling former officers discharged due to the Revolution.
 Under pressure from general Hoche, he presented a plan for the 1796 French invasion of Ireland to the Directory, with Morard de Galle commanding the naval forces.
 This operation proved to be a complete fiasco.
 He organized and sent a division of frigates into the Indian Ocean under the command of Sercey.